 6) I understand what you’re trying to do, but as more companies join you as clients, will it not become more difficult for my company to stand out??

-At present, all of the oil and gas companies who we’re advising are small to medium-sized entities that are non-competing.
+At present, all of the oil and gas companies that we’re advising are small to medium-sized entities that are non-competing.
 If there were 100 recruiters, 100 trainers, and 100 valve manufacturers, then some benefits might be diluted.
 If someone asked us for a personal recommendation, it might be hard to choose.
 Other benefits, such as interacting on social media and cross-promotion, would be amplified.

 If everyone worked on their online presence at the same time and the same rate, their internet exposure would stay the same.
 In reality, though, new companies are embracing the full benefits of the internet all the time.
 We could ask what if your competitors were all there and you aren’t?